ir193/tiny_linux/TUTORIAL.md

 Then create a simple init script for debug.

-Recall what we learn on class, init process is the first userspace process.
+Recall what we learn on class, [init][3] process is the first userspace process.
 It takes care of services, runlevels and so on.
 All processes will fork from init.
 In real linux distribution, some typical init process are: systemd, Upstart, SysV

     echo -e '#!/bin/sh \n /bin/sh' > init
     chmod +x init